Why use Key Word Signing (using Auslan signs)?

 Here is a short informal video to highlight some of the keywords we are going through in our series.

-In the main video, we are using Key Word Signing, with the key signs in Auslan.
+All our videos use Key Word Signing, with the key signs in Auslan.
 Australian Auslan is the language of our Deaf Community that has its own unique linguistic structure.

 What is the difference between Key Word Signing and Auslan?